TylerNguyen03/RaspPiMesh/README.md

 gedit boot.sh
 ```

 4. Edit the file to contain the following.
-Note that the ip address's last digit can vary.
+Note that the ip address's last digit should vary.
 For example, 192.168.1.1 and 192.168.1.2

 ```
 #!/bin/sh